mommy003/XA_GRM/README.md

 - mtg2 software can be downloaded from (https://sites.google.com/site/honglee0707/mtg2)
 - plink1.9 software can be downloaded from (https://www.cog-genomics.org/plink/)

+# Estimating GRM
+Genomic relationship matrix (GRM) could be estimated using -rtmx2 and/or -rtmx3 function using mtg2 software.
+Please see mtg2 manuals for details.

 # Reference
 Momin, M. M., Shin, J., Lee, S., Truong, B., Benyamin, B., & Lee, S. H. (2021).
 A novel method for an unbiased estimate of cross-ancestry genetic correlation using individual-level data. bioRxiv.